Berlin to Malchin

 Overview

-This bike and barge tour in Germany and into Poland takes you back through history to the past of Eastern Europe.
-Though the wall that divided Germany fell over thirty years ago, remnants remain.
+This bike and barge tour in Germany and into Poland takes you back to the past of Eastern Europe.
+Though the wall that divided Germany fell over thirty years ago, the east was under communist rule for over 40 years.
+The imprint on culture and society can still be seen today.

-The German government has refurbished all roads that belong to the state, however, as soon as you enter the cities or villages, and are immersed in each different community, the contrasts and differences between the east and the west stand out.
-Go back even further in time, you will find a region once united as Prussia, adding another layer to the nuances of history.
+In the larger urban areas, the difference is less pronounced, but as you cycle the countryside and pass through villages, you can see the old way of life.
+Go back even further in time, and you will find a region once united as Prussia, adding another layer to the nuances of history.

-The highlights of this European bike and boat tour include the beautiful scenery and areas of untouched natural beauty such as the magnificent Stettiner Lagoon, the differences between former eastern, and now modern western Germany, and the cycling itinerary that includes Poland with the overnight stay in Szczecin.
+The highlights of this European bike and boat tour include the incredible scenery and areas of untouched natural beauty, such as the magnificent Stettiner Lagoon, the history of the east and a cycling itinerary that includes Poland with an overnight stay in culturally rich Szczecin.
+Its history dates back to the medieval era, and there are many beautiful historic buildings and landmarks to explore.

 Highlights